Zelenov/SharpIpp/README.md

 </br>
 C# implementation of [Internet Printing Protocol/1.1](https://tools.ietf.org/html/rfc2911) and some bits of [CUPS 1.0](http://www.cups.org/doc/spec-ipp.html).
 It can print!
 And do other stuff with any printer, connected via Internet.
+It can also be used to create IPP server.

 ## Installation
 Available on [nuget][SharpIpp.nuget]